-Misuse of contact lens can damage your cornea, resulting in the need for corneal transplant.
-The Corneal and External Eye Disease Service at Singapore National Eye Centre explains.
+Misuse of contact lens can damage your cornea and may result in the need for a corneal transplant.
+The Corneal and External Eye Disease Department at Singapore National Eye Centre (SNEC) explains.

 It may be convenient to wear contact lenses to sleep or swim but it can put you at risk for developing corneal ulcers, corneal abrasions and eye infections.
 With proper treatment, most people will recover.
 But for serious corneal damage and infection, you may need a corneal transplant to restore vision.

 The cornea is the clear, protective layer covering the front of the eye.
-Wearing dirty contact lenses can cause the cornea to be infected and inflamed with corneal ulcers that are infected erosions in the cornea.
+Wearing dirty contact lenses can cause the cornea to be infected and inflamed with corneal ulcers.
 Poorly-fitted contact lenses can also scratch the cornea.
 These corneal ulcers often result in severe eye pain and blurred vision.

-When a corneal ulcer results in thinning, clouding or perforation of the cornea, a corneal transplant is required to restore vision – and save the eye, adds Adjunct A/Professor Mehta.
+When a corneal ulcer results in thinning, clouding or perforation of the cornea, a corneal transplant is required to restore vision – and save the eye, adds Clin Assoc Prof Lim Li.

 Causes of corneal damage